Description of the Course

 The last week will provide an introduction to concurrent separation logics.
 With Brookes, O’Hearn won the Godel prize for this work in 2016.

-Exam: The exam will take place on Tuesday, December 11th, at 11:40, room TBC.
+Exam: The exam will take place December, date and time TBC.
 It will last for 70 minutes.
 You will be given three questions, out of which you need to answer two of your choice.

 Recommended Reading: Mike Gordon has some excellent notes on Hoare logic, which briefly touches on separation logic in the last chapter.
 Two good books on Hoare logic are: Logic in Computer Science: Modelling and Reasoning about Systems, Michael Huth and Mark Ryan, CUP, 2004; and The Formal Semantics of Programming Languages: an Introduction, Glynn Winskel, MIT Press, 1993.